PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/06-preact-runtime.md

 #### `name`

 A unique name for your island.
-This name will be used as a selector to find the DOM node to hydrate
+This name will be used as a selector to find the DOM node to hydrate.

 #### `Component`